deepika-jangid/Container-within-Container/README.md

 * Open the Dockerfile file and write the following commands in it:-

   ![](Images/Dockerfile.png)

+  After writing the command, for building the image usimg dockerfile you need to write the following command-

+  <code>docker build -t jenkins-docker-os:v1.0 /ws</code>(dir path)

   This will create your own customize jenkins image having docker configured in it or you can pull my jenkins image from <a href="https://hub.docker.com/u/deepika1999">My Docker Hub Account</a>.